pavelkomarov/tracking-and-filtering/oasis/README.md

 ## Comments
 This code implements non-trivial calculations that would not be clear from clean code and naming alone.
-Hence the propensity of comments.
+Hence the proliferation of comments.
 There is no requirement to fully match a specific comment style or level of elaboration, but the goal is to have enough comments for a reader to fully understand what is happening.
-It is the contributor's responsibility to ensure that comments are updated with the code and accurately represent the current state.

 ## Testing
 Unit tests should be written to cover any new functionality and modified with any changes.